Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Discussions

 Although all three datasets share the same set of terminal states, the results clearly show that the trajectories themselves provide crucial information.
 Trajectories generated via uniform backward sampling perform very poorly, and even the rule-based trajectories, which are highly efficient and deliberately avoid low-reward regions, are less effective than trajectories generated forward by a GFlowNet.
 This observation suggests TD-GFN leverages meaningful trajectory structure, implying it may struggle with datasets consisting only of noise.
 Nevertheless, its sensitivity is mild compared to COFlowNet, which degrades more significantly under such conditions.

 \paragraph{Future Directions} The observation above opens up two promising directions for future work.
 First, developing principled methods for generating effective trajectories from terminal states could extend TD-GFN's applicability to settings where only terminal data is available.

+Second, the strong performance of TD-GFN on GFlowNet-generated datasets strongly suggests its potential in online and interactive training settings.
+We envision that the edge rewards could be learned and updated dynamically as the agent collects new experience.
+This dynamic guidance model could then be used to continuously improve sampling efficiency for continued training, for instance, by intelligently focusing exploration on promising, high-reward regions of the DAG while steering the agent away from well-understood or low-utility pathways.

-Second, the strong performance of TD-GFN on GFlowNet-generated datasets suggests its potential in online training, where it could dynamically prune the DAG using the agent's own experience to improve efficiency for continued training.
-Furthermore, an interesting future direction would be to replace the ``hard'' pruning of the DAG with a ``softer'' guidance mechanism, such as re-weighting the policy logits using the learned edge rewards.
+Furthermore, an interesting future direction would be to replace the ``hard'' pruning of the DAG with a ``softer'' guidance mechanism.
+In fact, the pruning method can be formally understood as an extreme case of a ``soft'' guidance mechanism, such as re-weighting the policy logits using the learned edge rewards.
+In this view, pruning is equivalent to applying an infinitely large positive weight to transitions above the threshold and a zero weight (or infinitely negative logit) to those below it.
+This perspective provides a clear theoretical motivation, as this re-weighting can be interpreted as imposing a strong Bayesian prior on the policy (incorporating the structural knowledge learned via IRL) or as a form of imitation learning regularization that constrains the policy to align with the distilled expert behaviors.

+However, based on our initial explorations, while this ``soft'' method is a compelling alternative, it seems to be highly sensitive to its weighting-strength hyperparameter.
+A potential explanation is that it relies on the precise numerical accuracy of the learned edge rewards, which may contain generalization errors.
+Developing a more effective ``soft'' guidance mechanism remains a promising avenue for future research.